“The longest journey you will ever take is the 18 inches from your head to your heart” – Andrew Bennett

 I think this quote applies to so many areas of our life but as an eating disorder therapist I truly believe it applies more than most to this population.
 When someone struggles with an eating disorder, often they are completely disconnected from the neck down.
 For many, the body is something they feel betrays them which makes connecting to it seem counter intuitive and unsafe.

-While I understand this logic, and even felt that way myself for many years, I’m not sure we can reach a place of ease in our bodies or in our recovery if we don’t l5f6430c83eb6fc7363e8e1dabffcebadearn to connect the two.
+While I understand this logic, and even felt that way myself for many years, I’m not sure we can reach a place of ease in our bodies or in our recovery if we don’t learn to connect the two.
 Our bodies house our emotions – one of the most critical pieces of understanding who we are and our place in the world.
 If we deny what our body (and therefore our emotions) are telling us, we react to things in a way that typically leads us towards temporary relief but prolonged suffering.

 Emotions are scary in more ways than one.
 We constantly receive messages about which emotions are okay and which ones “make us weak” for feeling, and they are strongly linked to our anxiety, something all of us would rather avoid than experience.
 The challenge is that our freedom to live a life where we are at ease and feel secure in our very being, depends on us having feelings.